rust-lang/rust/text/0000-release-channels.md

 1.0.0-beta1.
 If 1.0.0 betas extend for multiple cycles, the will be called 1.0.0-beta2, -beta3, etc, before being promoted to the stable channel as 1.0.0 and beginning the release train process in full.

+During the beta cycles, as with the normal release cycles, primary development will be on the nightly branch, with only bugfixes on the beta branch.

 ## Feature staging